PCI DSS v4.0.1 – FAQ on Compliance

 • Third parties involved at all points

-While no single approach will be applicable for every organization, it’s important to evaluate the current scope reduction techniques and establish processes to make the right individuals aware of any scope changes.
-Consider the details required within the ROC executive summary as part of scoping and inventory management, including a business overview, network and data diagrams, account data flows, and in-scope components, networks, locations, and business processes.
+While no single approach will be applicable for every organization, it’s important to evaluate the current scope and establish processes to make the right individuals aware of any scope changes.
+Consider the details required within the report on compliance executive summary as part of scoping and inventory management, including a business overview, network and data diagrams, account data flows, and in-scope components, networks, locations, and business processes.

-What significant future-dated requirements should an organization be prepared for?
+What other significant requirements should an organization focus on?

-While some PCI DSS v4.0 requirements are not applicable yet, it’s important to make efforts now to demonstrate compliance by the time the requirements become effective.
-Companies might want to consider engaging with a third party that has a deep understanding of these requirements and can help create a specific and detailed plan for compliance.
+Consider engaging with a third party that has a deep understanding of these requirements and can help create a specific and detailed plan for compliance with PCI DSS v4.0.1.

 Contact our team

-Wondering how the new PCI DSS 4.0 standards affect your organization?
+Wondering how to implement the PCI DSS v4.0.1 standards in your organization?
 See how we can help identify the right PCI compliance solution for your business.

 Sean McAloon